gobitfly/beaconchain/frontend/components/bc/searchbar/readme.md

 mySearchbar.value!.empty() // By itself, the search-bar never empties its input field nor its drop-down.
 You can still clear the search-bar with this method if you want the user to retype from scratch.
 ```

-# Changing the behavior of the search bar thanks to _searchbar.ts_
+# Changing the behavior and look of the search bar thanks to _searchbar.ts_

 _searchbar.ts_ has been designed as a "configuration file" for the search bar.
 For example, if the protocol to communicate with the API changes, it might
 not be necessary to modify the code of the search-bar (its behavior and look are hard-coded as little as possible).